Why I Became an Elder Care Attorney

 I loved my grandparents so much.
 I was young and in school when they each went through their illnesses.
 I saw what my parents, aunts and uncles did to help and it wasn’t easy for them or my grandparents.
 My fond memories are clear but there is an emotion tied to their aging and caregiving issues that has inspired me and fueled a motivation to help other families, parents and grandparents.
 I wanted to help them – people of their generation, in their stage of life – older folks and grandparents.
 I wanted to help the families that loved their parents and grandparents and aunts and uncles, just like I loved mine.
 I wanted to help them every day in my work and use my talents to help them live better lives, especially towards the end of their lives when they were planning for or needed the most help.

-I became an elder law attorney to help other families sort through some of the most trying times they will ever experience.
+I became an Elder Care Attorney to help other families sort through some of the most trying times they will ever experience.
+My story of how I became an Elder Care Attorney begins with my grandparents.

 Growing Up with My Grandparents